Moving to the UK: Tax and Estate matters to consider

 Moving to the UK – Taxation, Assets and Inheritance Matters

-Below is a short list of taxation considerations a family or an individual should think about before moving to the UK so that they can shelter their wealth from unexpected taxes – either in the UK or their home country.
+Below is a short list of taxation considerations a family or an individual should consider before moving to the UK so that they can shelter their wealth from unexpected taxes—either in the UK or their home country.

 Taxation:

-• When is the optimal time to lose your current tax residence in order to minimise any exit charges?
+- When is the optimal time to lose your current tax residence to minimise exit charges?

-• What structure should you put in place in order to shelter assets from taxes prior to and after moving to the UK?
+- What structure should you put in place to shelter assets from taxes before and after moving to the UK?
 Ignoring this until after arrival can result in unexpected and large tax bills that could have easily been avoided.

-• If you intend to invest in UK property – should this be done before or after the move and you become a tax resident in the United Kingdom?
+- If you intend to invest in UK property, should this be done before or after you move and become a tax resident in the United Kingdom?

-• If you want to transfer any physical wealth, such as family heirlooms, works of art, cars and yachts: can they be transferred, or can they be imported without duties?
+- If you want to transfer any physical wealth, such as family heirlooms, works of art, cars and yachts, can they be transferred or imported without duties?

 Succession and inheritance:

-• Educate yourself about UK Inheritance Tax and ways to mitigate it.
+- Educate yourself about the UK Inheritance Tax and ways to mitigate it.

 When will you become a UK tax resident, and what does that mean?